 What it takes to be a pet foster

-Every adoption organization has its own policies when it comes to fostering.
-Volunteer fosters need the cooperation of family, flexibility, patience, a compassionate nature, and some knowledge of animal behavior.
+At minimum, volunteer fosters need the cooperation of their families.
+They should have flexibility, patience, a compassionate nature, and some knowledge of animal behavior.

-Individuals must apply at their local shelter or rescue, and will likely need to attend training.
-The sponsoring organization may conduct a home visit prior to a first-time foster receiving an animal, and require that an individual’s own companion pets are up-to-date on all vaccinations and fixed (spayed/neutered).
-Foster parents typically must be at least 18 years of age.
+The sponsoring organization may conduct a home visit prior to a first-time foster receiving an animal.
+Nearly all require an individual’s own companion pets be up-to-date on vaccinations, and be fixed (spayed/neutered).

 When to think about becoming a pet foster

-There are many wonderful reasons to become a foster parent to a shelter dog or cat in need:
+There are many reasons to become a foster parent to a shelter dog or cat in need:

 Pet fostering resources

-Pet fostering is a great way to give an extra chance to an animal in need and enhance your own life with the companionship of a loving pet.
+Pet fostering is a great way to give an extra chance to an animal in need, and enhance your own life with the companionship of a loving pet.

 Looking to foster small puppies.